The charm of Hakuba continues to spread!

-The Hakuba Mountain Range in the Northern Alps is Japan's pride and joy.
-This rugged yet beautiful mountain range attracts many mountain climbers, skiers, snowboarders, and tourists from Japan and abroad throughout the year.
+The Hakuba mountain range in the Northern Alps, a source of national pride for Japan, is a rugged yet beautiful mountain region that attracts numerous mountaineering enthusiasts, skiers, snowboarders, and tourists from both Japan and abroad throughout the four seasons.

-Ten ski resorts stretching approximately 30km north to south at the foot of the Northern Alps make up the largest mountain resort in Japan, known as "HAKUBA VALLEY."
+Ten ski resorts, stretching approximately 30km from north to south at the foot of the Northern Alps, form a massive mountain resort known as "HAKUBA VALLEY," renowned for its scale and perhaps the largest in Japan.

 In winter, cold air sweeps in from across the Northern Alps, depositing abundant, high-quality powder snow on the magnificent mountain terrain.
 There are still many people who are captivated by Hakuba and move there, or so-called "ski bums."
 Hakuba is also a core inbound tourist destination, alongside Niseko.
 What is it that attracts ski and snowboard fans from all over the world?

-hot springs, food and hospitality in the Hakuba area
+the hot springs, food, and hospitality of the Hakuba area.

-There are other reasons besides skiing that attract many foreign visitors to the Hakuba area.
+There are reasons other than skiing why so many foreigners visit the Hakuba area.

-Hakuba also has plenty to offer in terms of food.
-It is also highly satisfying as a gourmet destination where you can enjoy local cuisine, including delicacies made with mountain produce and seafood from the Sea of Japan.
-What's more, foreigners highly praise Hakuba for its hospitality.
-Hakuba Village has a unique culture that tolerates diversity, making it a comfortable place for anyone to visit.
+Hakuba also boasts plenty of culinary delights.
+It is a highly satisfying place for foodies, offering local cuisine using mountain produce and seafood from the Sea of Japan.
+What's more, foreigners highly appreciate Hakuba's hospitality.
+Hakuba Village has a unique culture that embraces diversity with tolerance, making it a comfortable place for anyone to visit.

-Experience 10 unique resorts with a common pass
+Enjoy the unique characteristics of 10 resorts with a common pass.

 HAKUBA VALLEY is the collective name for the 10 ski resorts encompassing the Hakuba area (Omachi City, Hakuba Village, and Otari Village).
 With the vision of "aiming to be one of the top 10 snow resorts in the world," the area is creating new value and appeal as a single snow resort.
 How many mountains have you skied on?
 Let's take a look at what kind of ski resorts are connected